Head of Unit at Fondazione Bruno Kessler

 Tenured researcher and head of E3DA (Energy Efficient Embedded Digital Architectures) research unit at FBK ICT Center in Trento (Italy), previously a research fellow at DEI, University of Bologna, with which she still cooperates and where she has been adjunct Professor.
 She has been research supervisor at T3LAB, a technology transfer initiative promoted by Confindustria Bologna.
 Her research areas of interest include energy-efficient wearable and wireless embedded devices, signal processing and machine learning for embedded systems, smart sensors, and IoT.
 She has been involved in several European Projects (EU FP6 and FP7, Artemis JU, Eureka Eurostars, EIT Digital activities, Erasmus+ Knowledge Alliance) and cooperations with industrial partners in interdisciplinary fields (STMicroelectronics, NXP, Oberalp group, Think3) and research institutions (IMEC Holst, ETH Zurich, KU Leuven, etc.).
 She is a TPC member of numerous International conferences in the field of embedded systems and a co-author of over 150 papers in major International conferences and journals.

-Director - Digital Society Center
+Director at the Digital Society Center, FBK

 Head of the "Smart City" project of the Municipality of Trento